 A network manager's life would be so much simpler if he could just tell application developers how to write those pesky applications better.

 You've heard this one before.
 The enterprise spends a ton of cash building a super-important application.
 But when that application rolls out on the wide area network (WAN), the network manager's phone rings off the hook.
 End users are having a terrible experience with the new application.
 It takes forever to do anything, and transactions keep timing out.
 The system administrators assume the network is slow or broken.
 The developers say the application worked just fine in the lab.
 After the network engineers spend two weeks trying to find the root cause, they finally discover that the developers who built the application made it too chatty to run on a WAN where users in one country are querying servers in another country.
-Then the finger-pointing really
+Then the finger-pointing really begins.

 This scenario is fairly common because too many IT organizations remain structurally siloed despite repeated calls from industry experts for the walls that separate networking from application development to be broken down.
 Networking pros hear this refrain over and over again, and they nod their heads in agreement.
 But the question remains: How do we get these guys together when they barely speak the same language?

 "Historically, it all depends on the enterprise and its culture, but some have a more traditional, siloed approach to the organization," said Gene Litt, product manager at Shunra Software, a Philadelphia-based provider of application performance testing and network emulation software.
 "The network engineers in the production area are fairly isolated from performance test engineers, who are fairly isolated from QA [quality assurance] engineers and developers.
 And you have handoffs.
 There are basically walls [between groups], and one group throws its deliverable over the wall to the next group in the application lifecycle."